Driver’s Ed: Training your dog to ride in the car

-Allow new pets become accustomed to the car gradually.
+Allow new pets to become accustomed to the car gradually.

 Start by putting your Cavalier King Charles Spaniel m the car with the motor off.
 Let him wander around and get familiar with all those “car smells.”